OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 Of course OpenType fonts do have the concept of “glyph names”, i.e. the PostScript glyph names -- but their role has been long overloaded, especially since the Adobe-recommended practice has been established where the names should mimick Unicode codepoints using the “uniXXXX” convention.
 So, PostScript glyph names are not in any way descriptive, really.
 But the fact that in original PostScript glyphs were keyed by name rather than number is telling — it tells us about human nature.

-### Humans like words better than they like numbers.
+> Humans like words better than they like numbers.

 Computers, of course, like numbers better than they like words.
 But typography, digital text -- is actually _primarily_ a tool for _communications between humans_ these days.
 It’s far less about computers than some software engineers might think.

-Even if SVG is supported in all browsers, this does not remove the usefulness of having glyph labels.
-First of all, SVG glyphs can be included in SFNT fonts (a proposal and an implementation already exist), so it seems obvious that people still are interested in having SVG symbols _organized_ in some way.

-I think what you’re missing is that a font is not _just_ a collection of symbols.
+Now that `SVG` is part of OpenType, it’s more likely than ever that fonts will be used as an efficient storage for non-textual symbols.
+A font is not _just_ a collection of symbols.
 It’s a collection of symbols that, through layout systems, establishes logical and spatial relationships between these symbols.
 Inside a font, you can define what should happen if certain symbols occur in a sequence, under what circumstances different variants are used, and what is the spacing behavior of these symbols in relation to each other.
 That’s something you won’t easily implement in a cross-platform way if you just have a “bag of loose SVG graphics”.
 Also, fonts have (and will even more in future) a mechanism for choosing size-specific variants of the same symbol, so you won’t have to rely on linear scaling, which often produces optically sub-par results.

 We have at least three layout systems on the market (OpenType Layout, AAT, SIL Graphite), and none of them provides a fully adequate mechanism to provide explanatory metadata to all kinds of glyph variants the font may have.